 Many homeowners install their propane tanks underground.
 This is a great way to use propane, but also free up space in your yard.
 If you’re interested, check with your propane company to first see if your property is suitable for an underground installation.

 Whether you bury the tank or keep it above ground, you can use the area as a flower bed.
 When planting, stick to flowers or other plants with small roots.
-Be sure to also leave some space open so the tank is accessible for filling and maintenance.
+Also be sure to leave some space open so the tank is accessible for filling and maintenance.

 Just keep in mind that if your tank is buried and the body of the tank needs to be serviced, the ground, and the flower bed, will be dug up.